 Blood analysis is used for many purposes in sports, such as for anti-doping, iron levels or hematocrit, hydration, glucose and lactate level.
 Analysis of blood samples can also provide details about numerous health parameters.

-- equipment required: Syringes, needles, cuff, ice and container for storage, bandages, alcohol swabs.
-For pin-prick measures, a small scalpel or lancets are available.
+equipment required: Syringes, needles, cuff, ice and container for storage, bandages, alcohol swabs.
+For pin-prick measures, a small scalpel or lancet is required.

-- procedure: A venous blood sample is usually taken from the front of the arm near the elbow joint.
+procedure: A venous blood sample is usually taken from the front of the arm near the elbow joint.
 The blood can then be sent to a laboratory for analysis.
-Small pinprick blood samples can be taken from any place, often it is from the finger tip or earlobe.
+Small pinprick capillary blood samples can be taken from any location, often it is from the finger tip or earlobe.

-- analysis: A large number of measures can be made from venous blood samples, including glucose, triglycerides, cholesterol, iron.
-From pinprick samples, lactate and glucose are the common measures.
+analysis: A large number of measures can be made from venous blood samples, including glucose, triglycerides, cholesterol, iron.
+From pinprick samples, lactate and glucose are the common measurements.

-- comments: Venous blood sampling must be performed by qualified personnel.
-You can get blood testing done by your doctor or pathology service (usually requires a doctor's referral).
+comments: Venous blood sampling must be performed by qualified personnel.
+You can get blood testing done by your doctor or pathology service (this usually requires a doctor's referral).